Any first-year accounting student can tell you that

-This is especially unfortunate because optimising prices is the easiest way to have a material impact on profit.
+This is especially unfortunate because optimising prices is the fastest and the easiest way to have a material impact on profit.
 According to McKinsey, one of the world’s leading management consulting firms, optimising prices has 7 times more impact than growing sales.
 And yet most businesses put all their efforts into sales.

 Let’s understand why getting your pricing right is so impactful.
 Suppose your business has revenue of $1,000, expenses of $900 and profit of $100.
 If you are able to increase volume by 10% (revenue will increase from 1,000 to 1,100) then your expenses might increase by say 8% (from 900 to 972).
 Overall your profit increases from 100 to 128, a 28% increase.
 However if you increase prices by 10% it goes straight to the bottom line because your expenses don’t change.
 Your profit will increase from 100 to 200, a 100% increase.
 Even if your volume reduces slightly, your expenses will reduce too.